When you are in the report view, you can perform a series of actions. You'll find these in the top right corner of the report.

 The event timeline will show how the tracking of each event has developed during your report period.
 In the upper right corner, you’ll be able to select for which events you want to see the development.
 Be aware that the graph has two y-axes, one for each event.
 In this case the unit for impressions is on the right y-axis, while the unit for clicks is on the right y-axis.

 To see the specific profile for the events, scroll to the bottom of the events tab.
-Here you can see how the events(i.e. clicks) are divided by age, gender, education, employment, income, household size and whether there are children in the household.
+Here you can see how the events(i.e. clicks) are divided by demographics: age, gender, education, employment, income, household size and whether there are children in the household.
+You can also see how the events are divided by your own selected custom segments criteria, like ownership, purchasing intent and so on.

 This gives you an overview of the distribution of impressions across the top 10 websites of your campaign.
 The websites have been anonymized, but the histogram tells you how many websites that drives the traffic.
 When moving your marker over the histogram, you will see the number of impressions for each of the websites.
 Next to the histogram, you will see the share of impressions with a hidden referrer and the average for ad traffic in the country, where your campaign is running.
 A high percentage may indicate robot traffic.